Jonesey86/Jonesey86/README.md

 ## About Me
 - Currently learning programming and coding through KodeHode
-- Have 13 year's experience with customer realtions
+- Have 13 year's experience with customer relations
 - In my spare time i enjoy spending time with my family, reading, learning more about coding, and gaming :D